 The character Fagin in Charles Dickens' Oliver Twist took young boys under his wing and taught them to be pickpockets.
 He would then send the boys out into the streets of London to steal for him.
-Fagin didn't need to personally steal anything, but under modern statutes, Fagin could still be charged with inducing the boys to commit theft under what is known as solicitation.
+Fagin didn't need to personally steal anything himself.
+Under modern statutes, Fagin could face criminal charges for inducing the boys to commit theft under the crime we know as solicitation.

 Elements of Solicitation

-- have the intention to engage in criminal conduct with that person.
+- Requesting, encouraging, or demanding someone to engage in criminal conduct

-It's important to remember that the subsequent crime need not be committed.
-Someone can still be guilty of even if their request is not accepted, or the subsequent crime simply never happens.
+Under federal law and the law of many states, the subsequent or underlying crime need not be committed.
+Someone can still be guilty even if their request is not accepted, or the subsequent crime simply never happens.
 For example, if an undercover police officer receives a request to be a hit man for a murder, the alleged client can be convicted for soliciting even though the murder did not actually take place.

 Defenses to Solicitation Charges

-Since one can solicit the commission of a variety of crimes, punishment for solicitation can vary widely, and vary by state as well.
-Solicitation charges escalate depending on the degree of felony which was allegedly solicited.
+Since one can solicit the commission of a variety of crimes, punishment for solicitation can vary widely.
+Solicitation charges for major crimes will escalate depending on what degree felony lines up with the solicited crime.
 For example, solicitation of murder is punished as a much higher degree of felony than solicitation of prostitution.